-wogma rating: Watch when on TV/online (?) - Only the really, REALLY keen should give the big screen a shot
+wogma rating: Add to “To Watch” list, watch some day (?) - Only the really, REALLY keen should give the big screen a shot

 J J Abrams has certainly bitten off more than he can chew.
 Star Trek Into Darkness is a film that barely manages to be watchable, primarily because of Benedict Cumberbatch, who unfortunately appears for far less time on screen than he deserves.
 Fanboys apart, there is very little that this film has to offer to anyone else.Read more